 -

-14th December at Christ Church, High Street, Tunbridge Wells, TN1 1UT
+14th November at Christ Church, High Street, Tunbridge Wells, TN1 1UT

 As this is the Christmas meeting the traditional refreshments of wine and mince pies will be provided after the presentation.
-Tea and coffee will also be available.

 Royal Tunbridge Wells Civic Society - Registered Charity No. 276545